Kummirai/contacts/README.md

-markdown

-# Contact Manager - Fullstack Application
+# Professional Contact List - Fullstack Application

 A modern fullstack contact management application built with the MERN stack (MongoDB, Express.js, React, Node.js) that allows users to manage their professional network with ease.